 - FLAX SEED

-There are so many flours to choose from that you need never get bored, and you can experiment with what you like best by making your own very easily and cheaply.
-Some of these may not suitable for grinding up yourself; or you may find them too hard for your processor which means you will need to use something more heavy-duty like a coffee or spice grinder.
-Stick to the softer things for your food processor or blender such as the oats, buckwheat, and amaranth flakes.
-The rest will probably need something more heavy duty like a spice grinder.
+Some of the flours on the list may not be suitable for grinding up yourself.
+You may find them too hard for your processor or blender, which means you will need to use something more heavy duty like a coffee or spice grinder.
+Stick to the softer grains for your food processor or blender, such as the oats, buckwheat and amaranth flakes.

-How to use a Spice Grinder
+How to use a spice grinder for flour

-Spice grinders are pretty small therefore you can only make smaller batches of flour at a time, but they do grind best when at least 2/3 full.
-How long this process takes will depend on how hard the grain, nut, or seed you wish to grind is; and also how fine a flour you want.
+Spice grinders are pretty small, therefore you can only make smaller batches of flour at a time.
+But they do grind best when at least 2/3 full.
+How long this process takes will depend on how hard the grain, nut or seed you wish to grind is and also how fine a flour you want.
 Also, the capacity of your grinder.

-Oat flour can be substituted for wheat flour in a rough ratio of 1 and a 1/2 cups of oat flour per 1 cup of wheat flour.
-This is a general rule only, and you will need to check specific recipes for more details on this as it will also depend on what you’re baking.
+Oat flour can be substituted for wheat flour in a rough ratio of 1.5 cups of oat flour per 1 cup of wheat flour.
+This is a general rule only and you will need to check specific recipes for more details on this because it will also depend on what you’re baking.

 Potential rising issues

-For instance, you will need to add more yeast to recipes that require yeast to get the same rising effect because oat flour is heavier.
+For instance, you will need to add more yeast to recipes that require yeast to get the same rising effect as oat flour is heavier.
 Oat flour will need to be combined with other flours in recipes that are required to rise.

-You will also need to add 2 1/2 teaspoons of baking powder for every cup of oat flour required; and if the recipe requires buttermilk and you prefer to keep the bake vegan or plant based then you will need to substitute each cup of buttermilk with almond or soy milk, and add 2 tablespoons of lemon juice OR apple cider vinegar to it to sour it before you add it).
+You will also need to add 2.5 teaspoons of baking powder for every cup of oat flour required.
+And if the recipe requires buttermilk (but you prefer to keep the bake vegan or plant based), then you will need to substitute each cup of buttermilk with almond or soy milk (but you should add 2 tablespoons of lemon juice OR apple cider vinegar to it to sour it before you add it).

-How to Make Oat Flour in 60 Seconds
+Making You Own Oat Flour in 60 Seconds

-- You can go for a courser texture or a finer texture, just keep your eye on it every few seconds as it powders up quickly.
+- You can go for a courser texture, or a finer texture, just keep your eye on it every few seconds as it powders up quickly.
 Your flour should be ground in under a minute if you are using a powerful blender of grinder.